Video with transparency in Chrome, Edge, Firefox, Safari, iOS and Android, circa 2022 (updated in late 2024)

 There are three options in the screenshot above.

-After you’ve added your source video, select H.265 as your function.
+After you've added your source video, select H.265 as your function.
 Under the Advanced features area, the Enable alpha channel option should be checked automatically.
 Also, turn on the Hardware acceleration option.
-In my tests, the hardware acceleration was the only way to get Shuttle Encoder to create the alpha channel successfully.
+In my tests, the hardware acceleration was the only way to get Shutter Encoder to create the alpha channel successfully.
 Depending on your computer, you may achieve different results when using hardware acceleration.

-Now click the Start function button and generate your .mp4 video.
+Now click the Start function button and generate your .mp4

-The video tag for your HTML #
+The video tag for your HTML

-Let’s look at <video> tag I’m using.
+Let's look at <video>

 <video muted playsinline id='ambientVideo'>

-<source src="~@/assets/my_video_H.265_2.mp4" type='video/mp4;codecs=hvc1'>
+<source src="~@/assets/my_video_H.265.mp4" type='video/mp4;codecs=hvc1'>

-<source src="~@/assets/my_video_VP9_3.webm" type="video/webm">
+<source src="~@/assets/my_video_VP9.webm" type="video/webm">

 </video>

-This video tag is for a small animation that plays inline and it has no audio.
+This video tag is for a small animation that plays inline, and it has no audio.
 You can see those parameters at the beginning of the video tag.
-I also have an id of ambientVideo which I use to trigger the animation with an Intersection Observer that I’ll describe at the end of this post.
-(Read more about the options for the video tag in the MDN Web Docs.)
+I also have an ID of ambientVideo

 The two most important things are the order of the source tags and the type of each source.

-The .mp4 source tag is the first tag.
-Browsers will see this as the first source, and if they can play it, that’s the one they’ll choose to use.
+source tag is the first tag.
+Browsers will see this as the first source, and if they can play it, that's the one they'll choose to use.
 In my tests, Safari on desktop and on mobile will use this.
-Be sure you’ve got the type set to include the codecs portion.
-Without that, you’ll find browsers that think they know how to play a .mp4 trying to play that video unsuccessfully because they are not aware of the hvc1 codec.
+Be sure you've got the type set to include the codecs

-Next, include the link to the .webm source.
+source.
 This is what most browsers will end up displaying.

-In case you’re wondering, the ~@/assets path is how I refer to the root of my public folder.
-You need to use the path to the video that makes sense to your environment.
+path is how I refer to the root of my public folder.
+You need to use the path to the video that makes sense in your environment.

-Bonus: Play video when it appears on the screen #
+Bonus: Play video when it appears on the screen

-In my video tag, I’ve got an ID of ambientVideo.
+In my video tag, I've got an ID of ambientVideo

 I've posted the Javascript file I'm using in this gist: ambient-video-play-on-enter.js